-- The complaining witness in any sexual assault or battery case must be provided with a copy of the applicable disciplinary rules and advised of his/hertheir right to (a) receive five (5) days notice of his/hertheir scheduled testimony, (b) have up to two (2) adult support persons of his/hertheir choosing present in the hearing at the time he/shethe complaining witness testifies, which may include a parent, guardian, or legal counsel, and (c) elect to have the hearing closed while testifying. - 2.
-UPCS must also provide the victim a room separate from the hearing room for the complaining witness' use prior to and during breaks in testimony. - At the discretion of the entity conducting the expulsion hearing, the complaining witness shall be allowed periods of relief from examination and crossexamination during which the complaining witness he or she may leave the hearing room. - 4.
-The entity conducting the expulsion hearing may also arrange the seating within the hearing room to facilitate a less intimidating environment for the complaining witness.
+- 1. The complaining witness in any sexual assault or battery case must be provided with a copy of the applicable disciplinary rules and advised of their right to (a) receive five (5) calendar days' notice of their scheduled testimony, (b) have up to two (2) adult support persons of their choosing present in the hearing at the time the complaining witness testifies, which may include a parent, guardian, or legal counsel, and (c) elect to have the hearing closed while testifying. - 2.
+UPCS must also provide the victim a room separate from the hearing room for the complaining witness' use prior to and during breaks in testimony. - 3.
+At the discretion of the entity conducting the expulsion hearing, the complaining witness shall be allowed periods of relief from examination and cross-examination during which the complaining witness may leave the hearing room. - 4.
+The entity conducting the expulsion hearing may also arrange the seating within the hearing room to facilitate a less intimidating environment for the complaining witness. - 5.
+The entity conducting the expulsion hearing may also limit time for taking the testimony of the complaining witness to the hours the complaining witness is normally in school, if there is no good cause to take the testimony during other hours. - 6.
+Prior to a complaining witness testifying, the support persons must be admonished that the hearing is confidential.
+Nothing in the law precludes the entity presiding over the hearing from removing a support person whom the presiding person finds is disrupting the hearing.
+The entity conducting the hearing may permit any one of the support persons for the complaining witness to accompany the complaining witness to the witness stand.

-Revision Date: 3/18/16, 4/27/18, [INSERT DATE] Revision Date: 3/18/16, 4/27/18 PAGE 15 of 22
+Revision Date: 3/18/16, 4/27/18, 7/31/2020, 3/25/22